 Thomas Moore dives down to a reef off India’s East Coast with diving instructor, Akhil Jude.
 The sandy seabed is stirred up by a current, out of the murkiness appears an old fishing net.

-Look out for: Viewers will see the extent of what these nets are doing to life beneath the waves, in this case, plastic fishing equipment has caught on the rocks and just been left there, trapping unsuspecting marine life that gets too close.
-Turtles, for instance, are in danger of being caught up in it, causing them to eventually suffocate if not seen and cut free.
+Look out for: Viewers will see the extent of what these nets are doing to life beneath the waves; in this case, plastic fishing equipment has caught on the rocks and just been left there, trapping unsuspecting fish.
+Turtles are also in danger of being caught up in fishing nets, causing them to eventually suffocate if not seen and cut free.

-It’s time to turn the tide on this global problem, and show more respect to marine life and their environment.
+It’s time to turn the tide on this global problem.

 First Broadcast: 2017